Planning for the Laravel Transition

 During the workshop at Dot All 2025, we shared an untagged “developer preview” of Craft 6, running as a tenant within a Laravel application.

-At this point, all major architectural changes will be in place, and Craft’s core features will be completely ported to Laravel.
-Vanilla projects should have a clean upgrade path, and Yii will no longer be a core dependency.
+The first Alpha of Craft 6.x was released 6 May, 2026.
+All major architectural changes are in place: Craft’s core features are completely ported to Laravel, Yii is no longer be a core dependency, and vanilla projects have a clean upgrade path.
 Plugin developers should use this time to study Laravel conventions and test our compatibility layer.

 Upgrading #

 We have taken great care to engineer a seamless upgrade process for projects and plugins.
-Despite being completely rearchitected under-the-hood, we have kept breaking changes to an absolute minimum—the most significant adjustment is actually apt to be a new set of project structure recommendations!
+Despite being completely rearchitected under-the-hood, we have kept breaking changes to an absolute minimum—the most significant adjustment is apt to be the new project directory structure!

-Most projects will be compatible with a new command-line upgrade utility that automates many of the steps (including Composer requirements, DDEV configuration, directory structure and environment variable changes, replacement of boostrap scripts, and identifying deprecations) in just a few seconds.
-If you’ve been keeping up with deprecation notices on 5.x, your project may only require a handful of manual config and template changes.
+Most projects can be upgraded with our new command-line upgrade utility that automates many of the steps (including Composer requirements, DDEV configuration, directory structure and environment variable changes, replacement of boostrap scripts, and identifying deprecations) in just a few seconds.
+If you’ve been keeping up with deprecation notices on 5.x, your project may only require a handful of config and template changes.

 Craft 6 will require PHP 8.5, but you can upgrade your servers any time, as Craft 5 is fully compatible.